Tunisian navy (1705–1881): The Barbary Wars and war with Algiers (1805–1815)

 In 1804 Tunisian naval power consisted of one thirty-six gun frigate with another under construction, 32 xebecs with between 6 and 36 guns, thirty armed galleys and ten gunboats.
 That year Tunis attempted, unsuccessfully, to secure the delivery of another frigate from the United States as the price of maintaining the peace.
 Hostilities were threatened during the First Barbary War when the USS Constitution seized a Tunisian corsair and its prizes that were attempting to run the US blockade of Tripoli.
 When the USS Vixen appeared off Tunis in July 1805, a Tunisian gunboat opened fire on her and gave chase.
 The Vixen continued on her way into port, and neither she nor Stephen Decatur, aboard the USS Congress, returned fire.
 During the Second Barbary War the United States demanded compensation for two American vessels that had been seized by the British in the War of 1812 and held in Tunis as prizes.
 To secure peace, Tunis agreed to pay compensation, reversing thirty years of established practice whereby the USA maintained peace by paying the Barbary States.

 The Regency of Tunis fought a protracted conflict with the Regency of Algiers over many years, almost entirely on land.
 However, in May 1811 an Algerian fleet entered Tunisian waters and engaged a Tunisian force off Sousse.
 The Algerian squadron consisted of six large ships and four gunboats under the command of Raïs Hamidou; the Tunisian of twelve warships under Mohammed al-Mourali.
 Fighting was confined to the two flagships but after six hours of combat Mourali was compelled to strike his colours and surrender.
 The rest of the Tunisian fleet took shelter in Monastir while the Algerians sailed home with their prize.
 This was the first serious naval engagement the two regencies had ever fought, costing 230 Tunisian and 41 Algerian lives.
 In 1812 the Algerians returned, and blockaded La Goulette with nineteen ships from 24 July to 10 August.
 Both sides were careful to avoid escalation, so neither opened fire on the other.

-In August 1815 the Tunisian fleet made ready to face another incursion by the Algerians, but when no threat appeared, Mahmud Bey dispatched eight Corsair ships under Moustafa Reis to pillage the coasts of Italy, hoping to amass both slaves and treasure.
+In August 1815 the Tunisian fleet made ready to face another incursion by the Algerians, An Algerian naval fleet attacked a Tunisian fleet but failed in front of a Tunisian fleet.
+Mahmud Bey dispatched eight Corsair ships under Moustafa Reis to pillage the coasts of Italy, hoping to amass both slaves and treasure.
 After several fruitless raids over six weeks, the fleet attacked Sant'Antioco in Sardinia, seizing 158 slaves before returning to La Goulette in October loaded with booty.
 This was the last major raid undertaken by the Tunisian fleet, and it was instrumental in bringing about an end to its historic activities.